DjangoISNULL/barcode-scanner-app/README.md

 # Barcode scanner

-A customizable and responsive barcode scanner React component built with `@zxing/browser` and `styled-components`.
+A customizable and responsive barcode scanner React app built with `@zxing/browser` and `styled-components`.
 It supports torch (flashlight) control and focuses scan attempts within a defined overlay area to enhance performance and accuracy.

 ## Features